MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_Implementing_GitHub_Actions_by_using_DevOps_Starter.md

 In this task, you will review the results of creating the DevOps Starter project.

 1. In the web browser window displaying the Azure portal, on the **az400m08l01** blade, review the **GitHub Workflow** section and verify that the **build**, **deploy**, and **Functional tests** jobs completed successfully.

+    >**Note**: If any job fails, click on its title and, on the gitHub windows, click on "**Re-run jobs/re-run all jobs**"...

-1. On the **az400m08l01** blade, review the **Azure resources** section and verify that they include an App Service web app instance and the corresponding Application Insights resource.
+3. On the **az400m08l01** blade, review the **Azure resources** section and verify that they include an App Service web app instance and the corresponding Application Insights resource.
-1. At the top of the **az400m08l01** blade, note the link to the **Workflow file** and the GitHub repository you created in the previous task.
+4. At the top of the **az400m08l01** blade, note the link to the **Workflow file** and the GitHub repository you created in the previous task.
-1. At the top of the **az400m08l01** blade, click the link to the GitHub repository.
+5. At the top of the **az400m08l01** blade, click the link to the GitHub repository.
-1. On the GitHub repository page, note the three folders labeled:
+6. On the GitHub repository page, note the three folders labeled:

     - **.github\workflows** - containing the YAML-formatted workflow file
     - **Application** - containing the code of the sample web site